| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 To find out if the original shingle warranty covers you, click here.

 Claimant who sold or transferred a building with CertainTeed Organic Shingles, but at that time retained the right to make a claim for the shingles with a valid documented assignment.
-Claims Package must be postmarked or otherwise received by CertainTeed no later than 90 days after the later of the Settlement Effective Date or the settlement on the sale of the property.
+Claims Package must be postmarked or otherwise received by CertainTeed 90 days after the settlement on the sale of the property and before the end of the original warranty period for the type of shingles.

-Claimant who settled a warranty claim for CertainTeed Organic Shingles with CertainTeed on or after August 1, 2006 Postmarked or otherwise received by CertainTeed within 12 months after the Settlement Effective Date.
+Claimant who settled a warranty claim for CertainTeed Organic Shingles with CertainTeed on or after August 1, 2006 and before the October 2, 2010 Effective Date of the Settlement Agreement.
+The deadline has passed, and any claims postmarked or otherwise received by CertainTeed after October 3, 2011 will be rejected as untimely.

 Claimant who settled a warranty claim for CertainTeed Organic Shingles with CertainTeed before August 1, 2006 Not eligible to file a claim under the Settlement.